aghanti7/ExData_Plotting1/README.md

-Repository for assignments of the Exploratory Data Analysis course by JHU on Coursera
+Repository for Programming Assignments for Exploratory Data Analysis on Coursera (JHU)